At a Glance

 The predicted salary is between 24000 - 36000 £ per year.

 Are you a passionate and dedicated Level 2 Teaching Assistant with a strong desire to make a positive impact on the lives of children with autism and challenging behaviour?
 Do you have experience working in Special Educational Needs (SEN) settings and a genuine commitment to helping children reach their full potential?
-If so, we want you to join the team at a leading SEN school in Chester.
+If so, we want you to join the team at a leading SEN school in Liverpool.

 Locations